King Edward VII Stakes Preview: Tips, Betting Offers and Odds, 3.00 Ascot, 16th June 2020

-One of the middle distance highlights of Royal Ascot takes place on day four with the King Edward VII Stakes.
+One of the middle distance highlights of Royal Ascot takes place on the opening day this year with the King Edward VII Stakes.
 Read on for the best odds, offers and betting tips.

 Offering £200,000 in total prize money, this Group 2 contest for three year old colts and geldings is a much sought after prize.
 Another of Royal Ascot’s historic events, this 1m4f event was first run at the track back in 1834.